 import tensorflow as tf def representative_dataset_gen(): for _ in range(num_calibration_steps): # Get sample input data as a numpy array in a method of your choosing. yield [input] converter = tf.lite.TFLiteConverter.from_saved_model(saved_model_dir) converter.optimizations = [tf.lite.Optimize.DEFAULT] converter.representative_dataset = representative_dataset_gen tflite_quant_model = converter.convert()

-The resulting model will be fully quantized but still take float input and output for convenience.
+Additionally, the model still uses float input and output for convenience.

 Since weights are quantized post training, there could be an accuracy loss, particularly for smaller networks.
 Pre-trained fully quantized models are provided for specific networks in the TensorFlow Lite model repository.
 It is important to check the accuracy of the quantized model to verify that any degradation in accuracy is within acceptable limits.
 There is a tool to evaluate TensorFlow Lite model accuracy.